 3. Market place for re-selling of non-refundable tickets

 Let’s say you have a non-refundable air-ticket for which you paid over $500 – and you can’t use the ticket – what are you options?
-Thanks to website such as transfertravel.com and sparefare.net, you can re-sell your ticket.
+Thanks to websites such as transfertravel.com and sparefare.net, you can re-sell your ticket.
 The step by step process is also very simple through both companies easy to follow guidelines.
 If the ticket sells, you get your money back, minus a market place commission.

 Here are some examples of cheap ticket options:

 Usually the closer you are to the flight date, the ticket price increases, so from the perspective of the buyer, these marketplaces are a great option for finding cheap flights, especially last minute.
 The more flexible you are on dates and the destination, the more money you can save.